ChunaraLab/ChunaraLab.github.io/MLPH/index.md

 ## Taxonomy
 {: .d-block }

-In order to demonstrate the use of machine learning across aspects of health, comprehensively, we created a taxonomy of Machine Learning in <i>health</i> tasks and list example studies below.
+In order to demonstrate the use of machine learning across aspects of health, comprehensively, we created a taxonomy of Machine Learning in <i>health</i> tasks (broadly) and list example studies below.

 <details>
 <summary>Identification</summary>